Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

-There is a last issue to be taken into account before safely running the argument sketched above for the existence of Isoperimetric sets.
-Indeed, as already pointed out, the weak IMCF can jump, and in particular there could be some value $V$ such that $\{w \leq t\}$ encloses a volume $V$ for no $t$.
+There is a last issue to be taken into account before safely running the above argument.
+As already pointed out, the weak IMCF can jump, and in particular there could be some value $V$ such that for no $t \in (-\infty, +\infty)$ the set $\{w \leq t\}$ encloses a volume exactly equal to $V$.
 This may cause trouble in case such volume is exactly the volume of the ball at infinity that we would like to replace.
-This problem is bypassed by the strict monotonicity of the Isoperimetric profile, a property that is intimately related to the outermost property of the minimal boundary.
+This problem is bypassed by the strict monotonicity of the isoperimetric profile, holding when $M$ is endowed with a minimal outermost boundary.

-\begin{proposition} Let $(M, g)$ be a $\CS^0$-Asymptotically Flat Riemannian $3$-manifold with Ricci curvature bounded from below and endowed with a closed, outermost minimal boundary.
+\begin{proposition} Let $(M, g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold with Ricci curvature bounded from below and endowed with a closed, outermost minimal boundary.
 Then, its isoperimetric profile $I$ is strictly increasing. \end{proposition} \proof We first of all recall that the isoperimetric profile is continuous in this case, see \cite{munozflores_localholdercontinuityisoperimetric_2019}.
 Fix a volume $V$.
 Then, by \cref{thm:nardulli}, we know that